PTE Score Required for Canada PR: PTE Core CLB Mapping

 Using PTE Academic for the Canadian Study Permit (SDS)

-Note that while a score of 60 satisfies the SDS English requirement, your target university may have additional requirements for program admission.
+Even when a language score satisfies the current study-permit requirement, your target university may have additional requirements for program admission.
 Check the institution's specific language requirement separately from the study permit requirement.

 What About PTE Academic for Express Entry?